ComputeCanada/magic_castle/README.md

 Azure requires multiple fields to define which image to choose.
 This field is therefore not only a string, but a map that needs to contain the following fields `publisher`, `offer` and `sku`.

+#### 4.4.3 Post Build Modification Effect

+Modifying this variable after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.

 ### 4.5 nb_users